kintone-workshops/timeline-generator-amcharts/README.md

 ## Connecting the Project to Kintone
 ### Step 3 - Grab the Login Credentials, View ID, and App ID <!-- omit in toc -->

-Where to get get View ID and App ID?
+Where to get the Subdomain, View ID, and App ID?
 * Go to your Kintone App's custom view & grab the URL
 * Kintone App's URL follows this template:
   * `https://<SUBDOMAIN>.kintone.com/k/<App ID>/?view=<View ID>`